Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Experiments

 \subsection{Effectiveness of LoRe (RQ1)}

 To evaluate the effectiveness of LoRe in enhancing long-term user welfare, we compare its performance against several baselines on two recommendation datasets.
 In this experimental setting, the number of creators is fixed at 50 and the number of users at 100.
 The platform employs DIN~\cite{zhou2018deep} as the based recommendation model, and both user and creator agents are powered by LLaMA3-8B~\cite{touvron2023llama}.
-In addition, we initialize creators’ trust degrees using a truncated Gaussian distribution, reflecting real-world scenarios where agents exhibit moderate trust levels, and extremely high or low trust is uncommon~\cite{teacy2006agent,teacy2012efficient}.
-Denoted by $\mathcal{N}(\mu, \sigma; 0, 1)$ a truncated Gaussian distribution with mean $\mu$, variance $\sigma$, lower bound $0$, and upper bound $1$.
-Then, each creator’s trust degree is randomly sampled from distribution $\mathcal{N}(0.5, 1.0; 0, 1)$.

-Figure~\ref{fig:RQ1_main} shows the changes in cumulative user clicks per round as the number of rounds increases.
-LoRe consistently achieves higher user welfare than all baselines on both the YouTube and Amazon datasets.
-Compared with approaches that only adjust recommendation algorithms or creator rewards (e.g., PMMF, FairRec, Reweight), LoRe performs substantially better, indicating that influencing creator behavior through selective information revelation is more effective for improving long-term user welfare.
+Figure~\ref{fig:RQ1_main} illustrates the evolution of user clicks per round as the number of interaction rounds increases, while Table~\ref{tab:main_table} reports the average number of user clicks over $T$ rounds for all methods and datasets.
+Across both the YouTube and Amazon datasets, LoRe consistently achieves higher user welfare than all baselines.
+Compared with methods that focus solely on adjusting recommendation algorithms or creator rewards (e.g., PMMF, FairRec, and Reweight), LoRe exhibits substantially better performance, indicating that influencing creators' creation behavior through information revelation is a more effective mechanism for improving long-term user welfare.

-Existing methods also show inconsistent performance across datasets.
-For instance, Reweight outperforms all other baselines on YouTube but performs worse than naive information revelation strategies on Amazon.
-This is primarily due to the more skewed user distribution in the Amazon dataset compared to the YouTube dataset, i.e., the majority of users in the Amazon dataset favor a particular genre of content, while fewer users favor other genres, which means that existing methods may significantly degrade in performance under such conditions.
+Existing baselines also exhibit inconsistent performance across datasets.
+For example, Reweight outperforms other baselines on the YouTube dataset but performs worse than naive information revelation strategies on the Amazon dataset.
+This discrepancy is primarily attributable to the more skewed user preference distribution in the Amazon dataset, where a large proportion of users favor a single content genre, while relatively few users prefer other genres.
+Under such conditions, the performance of existing methods can degrade significantly.